biological-alignment-benchmarks/biological-compatibility-benchmarks/README.md

 [“Reverse-engineer human social instincts”](https://www.lesswrong.com/s/HzcM2dkCq7fwXBej8/p/tj8AC3vhTnBywdZoA) research program and extend existing research into brain-like AI.
-We simulate agents with reinforcement learning over selected cue-response patterns in environments that could give rise to humanl-iike complex behaviors.
+We simulate agents with reinforcement learning over selected cue-response patterns in environments that could give rise to human-like complex behaviors.
 To do so we select cue-responses from a pre-existing list of more than 60 candidates for human affects and instincts from affective neuroscience and other sources including original patterns.
 Cue-responses are conjectured to form hierarchies